Fourier Neural Operators Explained: A Practical Perspective: Scientific Computing Background

 Consider discrete samples $\{x_n\}_{n=1}^{N}$ in $[0,1]$ of a smooth one-dimensional periodic function $f(x)$.
 The DFT provides an approximation of the Fourier coefficients $\{X_k\}$ of $f$, given by

 Once these coefficients are known, the function can be estimated at any other set of points $\{y_j\}_{j=1}^{M}$ through the inverse DFT,

 This defines a smooth, periodic trigonometric interpolant that exactly reproduces the original data at the sample points $\{x_n\}$ and provides a natural way to interpolate at arbitrary locations $\{y_j\}$, whether uniformly spaced or not.
-In this sense, the Fourier coefficients define a global representation of the function, from which interpolation becomes evaluation of a continuous spectral expansion rather than fitting local polynomials.
+In this sense, the Fourier coefficients define a global representation of the function, from which interpolation becomes evaluation of a continuous spectral expansion rather than polynomial fitting. \\

 \paragraph{Spectral Interpolation on Regular Grids.} When the data $\{x_n\}_{n=0}^{N-1}$ are sampled on a uniform grid, the computation of the DFT and its inverse can be performed efficiently using the FFT and IFFT.
 Suppose we wish to resample the signal onto a finer grid of size $M > N$.
-After computing the FFT of the signal to obtain its frequency coefficients $\{X_k\}_{k=0}^{N-1}$, one symmetrically zero-pads the array of Fourier coefficients in the frequency domain so that its total length becomes $M$.
-This operation amounts to inserting $(M - N)$ zeros into the center of the spectrum, between the positive and negative frequency components.
-It preserves the physically meaningful low-frequency content of the signal without introducing artificial high-frequency modes.
+After computing the FFT of the signal to obtain its frequency coefficients $\{X_k\}_{k=0}^{N-1}$, one can zero-pad the array of Fourier coefficients in the frequency domain so that its total length becomes $M$.
+This operation needs to be done in accordance with the ordering of the modes returned by the FFT.
+As discussed in \Cref{sec: fft}, in \texttt{PyTorch}, the FFT lists the nonnegative modes first and then the negative ones, as

+Thus, in \texttt{PyTorch}, one would insert $(M - N)$ zeros into the center of the spectrum, between the positive and negative frequency components.

+This process preserves the physically meaningful low-frequency content of the signal without introducing artificial high-frequency modes.
 Finally, applying the inverse FFT of size $M$ to the padded spectrum reconstructs the signal at $M$ uniformly spaced points over the same spatial domain.
 The resulting signal represents the same periodic, band-limited function evaluated at a denser set of sample points, effectively increasing spatial resolution without altering the underlying frequency content.
 This interpolation process is illustrated in \Cref{fig: Spectral Interpolation}.

 Spectral interpolation on regular grids is implemented in \texttt{NeuralOperator 2.0.0} for three-dimensional signals in \codebox{neuralop/layers/resample.py}.
-For one-dimensional signals, this can be implemented as follows:
+For one-dimensional signals, spectral interpolation can be implemented as follows in \texttt{PyTorch}: